Registered association (Germany): Legal basis

+The term 'association' is commonly used interchangeably with e.V. along with 'club', 'society', and other classifications denoting non-profit entities.
+This term refers to the right of citizens to unite under a common purpose and strive for common goals together.
+The right of free assembly is also one that can be derived directly from laws regarding personal freedom.

 The Civil Code of Germany regulates registered non-profit, and for-profit associations regarded as juridical persons (Vereine) in sections 21–79 and any other associations by contract (Gesellschaften) in sections 705–740.
 The Verein is the basic type of a juridical person while the Gesellschaft is dogmatically more a partnership.
 Due to this theoretical distinction, the concept of Verein is also the legal basis for particular economic entities (Kapitalgesellschaften) such as GmbH and Aktiengesellschaft, which are also endowed with juridical personhood.
 These are regulated in separate statutes as special economic associations but bear the same basic features.

 The Gesetz zur Regelung des öffentlichen Vereinsrechts (VereinsG) ("Act regulating the public law of associations") and the associated regulations Verordnung zur Durchführung des Gesetzes zur Regelung des öffentlichen Vereinsrechts (Vereinsgesetz) ("Regulation implementing the Act regulating ...") contain specific provision on the rights and duties of Vereine in general.

-All natural and juridical persons in Germany, including entities such as municipalities, counties, and other entities under public law, can form associations and be members of an association.
+All natural and juridical persons in Germany, municipalities, counties, and other entities under public law, can form associations and be members of an association.
 This means that associations are not limited to private clubs formed by natural persons but have a much broader scope.
-They can be very locally limited club-like institutions but also nationwide units representing important economic or social groups.
+They can be locally limited club-like institutions but also nationwide units representing important economic or social groups.
 It is even possible that registered associations themselves form a new association whose membership is composed entirely of associations (often called Dachverband).

 The statutory minimum number of members for forming a registered association is seven.
 The minimum number of members before a registered association needs to be dissolved is three.
-The largest associations can have over one million members, there is no legal limit concerning membership numbers.
+The largest associations can have over one million members; there is no legal limit concerning membership numbers.